chuazy94/zy_blog_2/_posts/2021-07-09-euros-preview-finals.md

 The stage is set in Wembley.
 Will it come home or will it go to Rome?
 (Photo credits to foottheball.com)
 </p>

 The time has come for the most anticipated football match of the year - the European championships finals!
 Many (including myself) expected the powerhouses France, Belgium or Portugal to make it to the final.
-Instead, it is the dark horses Italy and England who have been excellent in the tournament that will battle it out for the most prestigious European football crown.
+Instead, it is the dark horses Italy and England, who have both been excellent in the tournament, that will battle it out for the most prestigious European football crown.
 Will England finally end 30... wait no 55 years of hurt or will the Azzurris add to their repertoire of international trophies?

 This will be a fun, semi-serious preview of these 2 impressive teams that have defied expectations to make it this far into the tournament.
 We look at what made them so successful offensively (22 goals scored) in this tournament and more importantly in title wining sides, defensively (only 4 goals conceded)!

 ## England

 In my previous post, I described the importance of passing networks.
 In addition, I have layered on expected threat (xT) to emphasise valuable passes that improve the team's chance of scoring.
 In summary, the passing networks below will show the important players (represented by the larger nodes), important passing lanes (represented by the thicker edges between 2 nodes) and the total contribution of the player's passes to the team's attacking threat of the game.
-Check out the post here for more details!
+Check out the [post]({{ site.baseurl }}{% link _posts/2021-04-17-mikel-arteta-50.md %}) here for more details!
 The graphs below show England's xT passing network in their 6 Euro 2020 fixtures (Apologies if they are a little small, you can open them up in a new tab to see a clearer image).

 <div class="row">
         <div class="column">